🎉

 Renovation—fully spent

-The DOE committed $5.8 million to transform a former industrial building into a purpose-built preschool.
+The NYC School Construction Authority spent $12 million transforming a former industrial building into a purpose-built preschool.
 The renovation was completed in 2023.
 The money is gone whether the school opens or not.

 Annual DOE Lease Expenditures—129 Van Brunt St & 23 Carroll St (K863)